-230 Frutkin Law Letter; Heritage Letter (suggesting that the review time needs to be reduced by twothirds); Letter from Gregory S. Fryer, Esq., Partner, Verrill Dana LLP, February 28, 2014 ("Verrill Dana Letter 1") (recommending providing guidance to issuers, staff training, and more discretion to the staff to make materiality determinations and to work informally with issuers); Letter from Ted J. Coombs, Chief Technology Officer, Workers On Call, March 24, 2014 ("WOC Letter")
+&lt;sup>230 Frutkin Law Letter; Heritage Letter (suggesting that the review time needs to be reduced by two-thirds); Letter from Gregory S. Fryer, Esq., Partner, Verrill Dana LLP, February 28, 2014 ("Verrill Dana Letter 1") (recommending providing guidance to issuers, staff training, and more discretion to the staff to make materiality determinations and to work informally with issuers); Letter from Ted J. Coombs, Chief Technology Officer, Workers On Call, March 24, 2014 ("WOC Letter").

-231 In conjunction with the adoption of final rules for electronic filing and delivery, we are making clarifying revisions to the proposed rules that renumber some of the proposed provisions in the final rules.
+&lt;sup>231 In conjunction with the adoption of final rules for electronic filing and delivery, we are making clarifying revisions to the proposed rules that renumber some of the proposed provisions in the final rules.
 See, e.g., Rule 251(e), (f) (originally proposed Rules 252(c), (e), respectively).

-232 See Rule 101(a)(vii), (xvii) of Regulation S-T, 17 CFR 232.101(a)(xvii); see also Rule 251(f).
+&lt;sup>232 See Rule 101(a)(vii), (xvii) of Regulation S-T, 17 CFR 232.101(a)(xvii); see also Rule 251(f).
 As proposed, and in conjunction with this change, Item 101(c)(6) of Regulation S-T (17 CFR 232.101(c)(6)) is revised so that it no longer prohibits electronic submission of filings related to Regulation A offerings.

-233 Part I (Notification) of Form 1-A. As discussed more fully in Section II.C.3.a. below, the cover page and Part I of current Form 1-A would be converted into, and form the basis of, the XML-based fillable
+&lt;sup>233 Part I (Notification) of Form 1-A. As discussed more fully in Section II.C.3.a. below, the cover page and Part I of current Form 1-A would be converted into, and form the basis of, the XML-based fillable form.

-234 Part II (Offering Circular) of Form 1-A. See discussion in Section II.C.3.b. below.
+&lt;sup>234 Part II (Offering Circular) of Form 1-A. See discussion in Section II.C.3.b. below.

-235 Part III (Exhibits) of Form 1-A. See discussion in Section II.C.3.c. below.
+$^{235}\,\mathrm{Part}$ III (Exhibits) of Form 1-A. See discussion in Section II.C.3.c. below.

-$^{^{\}rm 236}\,{\rm For}$ a discussion on the ongoing reporting requirements, see Section II.E. below.
+$^{236}\,\mathrm{For}$ a discussion on the ongoing reporting requirements, see Section II.E. below.

-237 Investors would not, however, have immediate access to non-public submissions of draft offering statements.
-See discussion in Section II.C.2. below.
+&lt;sup>237 Investors would not, however, have immediate access to non-public submissions of draft offering statements.
+See discussion in Section II.C.2, below.

-238 The specific disclosure requirements included in the XML-based fillable form are discussed more fully in Section II.C.3.a. below.
+$^{238}\,\rm The$ specific disclosure requirements included in the XML-based fillable form are discussed more fully in Section II.C.3.a. below.

-239 See Section III. below.
+&lt;sup>239 See Section III. below.

-240 See Securities Offering Reform, Rel.
-No. 33- 8591.
+&lt;sup>240 See Securities Offering Reform, Rel.
+No. 33-8591.

-242 See Rule 251(d)(2), Rule 254(a), and Rule 255(b) and (d).
+$^{242}\,See$ Rule 251(d)(2), Rule 254(a), and Rule 255(b) and (d).

-after qualification on the basis of offers made using a preliminary offering circular, issuers and intermediaries can presume that investors have access to the Internet and may satisfy their delivery requirements for the final offering circular by filing it on EDGAR.243 Issuers are, however, required to include a notice in any preliminary offering circular that will inform potential investors that the issuer may satisfy its delivery obligations for the final offering circular electronically.244 all documents and information, including the final offering circular, when the issuer sells Regulation A securities based on offers made during the post-qualification period using a final offering circular.
+after qualification on the basis of offers made using a preliminary offering circular, issuers and intermediaries can presume that investors have access to the Internet and may satisfy their delivery requirements for the final offering circular by filing it on EDGAR.
+Issuers are, however, required to include a notice in any preliminary offering circular that will inform potential investors that the issuer may satisfy its delivery obligations for the final offering circular electronically.

-Further, as proposed, "electroniconly" offerings of Regulation A securities will be permitted under the final rules, provided that issuers and intermediaries comply with relevant Commission guidance.245 Specifically, in such offerings, an issuer and its participating intermediaries must obtain the consent of investors to, or otherwise be able to evidence the receipt of, the electronic delivery of:
+Further, as proposed, "electroniconly" offerings of Regulation A securities will be permitted under the final rules, provided that issuers and intermediaries comply with relevant Commission guidance.
+Specifically, in such offerings, an issuer and its participating intermediaries must obtain the consent of investors to, or otherwise be able to evidence the receipt of, the electronic delivery of:

-The preliminary offering circular and information other than the final offering circular, in instances where the issuer sells Regulation A securities based on offers made using a preliminary offering circular; and
+• The preliminary offering circular and information other than the final offering circular, in instances where the issuer sells Regulation A securities based on offers made using a preliminary offering circular; andall documents and information, including the final offering circular, when the issuer sells Regulation A securities based on offers made during the post-qualification period using a final offering circular.